Books

 Politics of the North Korean Diaspora

-- Cambridge: Elements Series on East Asian Society and Politics (forthcoming 2023)
+- Cambridge: Elements Series on East Asian Society and Politics (Dec.
+2023 - publisher webpage)

-- Politics of the North Korean Diaspora examines how authoritarian security concerns shape global diaspora politics.
-Empirically, it traces the recent emergence of a North Korean diaspora -- a globally-dispersed population of North Korean émigrés -- and argues that the non-democratic nature of the DPRK homeland regime fundamentally shapes diasporic politics.
-Pyongyang perceives the diaspora as a threat to regime security, and has responded by trying to deter emigration, de-legitimate diasporic voices, and disrupt diasporic political activity, including by using extraterritorial violence and transnational repression.
-This, in turn, shapes the North Korean diaspora's perceptions of citizenship and patterns of political engagement.
-Using original survey data, the Element shows that North Korean émigrés have internalized many of their host countries' democratic norms, particularly the civil libertarian and participatory/behavioral dimensions of democratic citizenship, and are comparatively highly engaged in both host-country civic politics and transnational activism.
+- Politics of the North Korean Diaspora examines how authoritarian security concerns shape diaspora politics.
+It traces the emergence of a globally-dispersed community of North Korean émigrés, and argues that the non-democratic nature of the DPRK homeland fundamentally structures diasporic politics.
+Pyongyang perceives the diaspora as a threat to regime security, and has responded by trying to deter emigration, de-legitimate diasporic voices, and disrupt diasporic political activity, including through transnational repression.
+This, in turn, shapes the diaspora's perceptions of citizenship and political behavior: original survey data shows that North Korean émigrés have internalized democratic norms in their countries of resettlement, particularly democracy's civic and participatory dimensions.
+They are comparatively highly engaged in both host-country civic politics and transnational activism.

-- The Element demonstrates that regime type is an understudied but important factor shaping transnational and diasporic politics, and contributes to the study of comparative authoritarianism by assessing an often-overlooked global dimension of authoritarian security behavior.
+- The Element demonstrates that regime type is an understudied, important factor shaping transnational and diasporic politics.
+It contributes to the study of comparative authoritarianism by assessing an often-overlooked global dimension of authoritarian security behavior.

 Dictators & Their Secret Police: Coercive Institutions & State Violence